 Theology, philosophy, and literature have been cultivated by the scholarly elite in Geneva.
 Natural and applied sciences have been in their focus too, especially since the 17th century.

 Many scientific organizations have bases in Geneva.
 On this list are both the European Organization for Nuclear Research (CERN), and the World Meteoritical Organization (WMO).
 The botanical research center the Geneva City Conservatory and Botanical Gardens is on the list as well.

 There are various events held all year round.
-Previously mentioned L’ Escalade, and June Genevois are very popular.
-During the June Genevois plum pies can be served after a fast.
+As previously mentioned L’ Escalade, and June Genevois are very popular.
+During June Genevois plum pies can be served after a fast.
 This custom is tied to medieval times and is of a religious character.

 There are many cultural events too.
 One of them is opera and classical music shows at the Opera house.
 Geneva International Film Festival and music festival in June as well.

 Things to do while in Geneva